babel/notes/2018/2018-11/nov-05.md

 ## Contributor events

-- Some peoples emailed us to run events
+- Some people emailed us to help run events, Henry will chat with HackIllinois and maybe other schools?
+- Henry: mentioned last meeting but I'd like to make our own local meetup to contribute.
 - Sven to reach out to http://www.opensourceschool.fr

 ## In-person meeting

 - Sven to try to setup the scheduling.
-- Ask Gatsby?
-Vue?
+Ask Gatsby/Vue or other oss projects on how they do it?
 - Mostly likely, in the U.S.

 ## Foundation